silogen/kaiwo/docs/docs/admin/configuration.md

 ## KaiwoQueueConfig CRD

 This is the central point for managing how Kaiwo interacts with Kueue.
-There should typically be only **one** `KaiwoQueueConfig` resource in the cluster, named `kaiwo`.
+There can be only **one** `KaiwoQueueConfig` resource in the cluster, and the name must match `DEFAULT_KAIWO_QUEUE_CONFIG_NAME` (see below).
 The Kaiwo operator automatically creates a default one upon startup if it doesn't exist.
+This default queue config defines:

+* A single cluster queue, which applies to the `kaiwo` namespace
+* The cluster queue includes all resource flavors and the entire compute capacity of the cluster
+* A comprehensive set of resource flavors and node pools which are made up of CPU count, memory amount and GPU type/count
+* No priority classes

 You can edit the configuration using:
 `kubectl edit kaiwoqueueconfig kaiwo`